Organ Procurement Organizations

 Donation Continues During a Public Health Crisis

-The effectiveness of the Organ Procurement Organization system is highlighted most recently during the ongoing covid-19 pandemic, when OPOs – like many other parts of the health care system – faced a multitude of complicating factors that made their work significantly more challenging.
+The effectiveness of the Organ Procurement Organization system is highlighted most recently during the COVID-19 crisis when OPOs – like many other parts of the health care system – faced a multitude of complicating factors that made their work significantly more challenging.
 Despite more restrictive access to hospital ICUs, fewer in-person meetings with donor families and many other hurdles, the OPO community maintained its world leadership.
 In fact, where as some nations’ deceased donation cases were cut by upwards of 90%, the United States OPO system experienced a short-term reduction in organ donors of approximately 38% and rebounded quickly to pre-COVID levels.
-In 2020, 38 of the nation's OPOs experienced an increase in donation over their 2019 total.

 During a different kind of health crisis, that of the ongoing opioid overdose epidemic, OPOs quickly identified the public health implications and worked to create clear clinical pathways for these potential donors and to make the transplant system more open to the use of organs from these donors.
 As a result, over the last five years, over 6,500 families of overdose victims were able to find solace in donation, and nearly 21,400 transplant recipients received the gift of life.
 While an increase in donors from overdose was partially responsible for the recent year-over-year increases in donation, it is important to note that non-overdose death donation rates also increased.